 UPF at HSE

-Prof. A. Noferini will give a lecture at the HSE Summer School course "Fake news, post-truth and digital media: Inquiry in relationship between media and politics"
+Prof. A. Noferini guest lecturer at the HSE Summer School course "Fake news, post-truth and digital media: Inquiry in relationship between media and politics"

 Date: June 29 15.00 Moscow time